phaserjs/dev/README.md

 );
 ```

-## Example using the src code directly
+## Example using the source code directly

 You can directly import the Phaser TypeScript source into your bundle.
 Note that you must have the Phaser repo checked out locally and the paths must point to it.
 The following works fine on our test system, but you will need to adjust the paths for your own.

-This method isn't meant for production yes, it's just meant to allow you to quickly test new Phaser features without having to re-publish a new build to npm, or mess around with npm symlinking.
+This method isn't meant for production.
+It's just meant to allow you to quickly test new Phaser features direct from the repo without a version having been published to npm, or without having to mess around with npm symlinking.

 ```js
 import * as Easing from '../../../phaser-genesis/src/math/easing';